-- 10-4 (1) A lawyer must protect his or her records and the information contained in them by making reasonable security arrangements against all risks of loss, destruction and unauthorized access, use or disclosure. - (2) A lawyer must immediately notify the Executive Director in writing of all the relevant circumstances if the lawyer has reason to believe that - (a) he or she has lost custody or control of any of the lawyer's records for any reason, - (b) anyone has improperly accessed or copied any of the lawyer's records, or - (c) a third party has failed to destroy records completely and permanently despite instructions from the lawyer to do so.
+- 10-4 (1) A lawyer must protect all records related to the lawyer's practice and the information contained in them by making reasonable security arrangements against all risks of loss, destruction and unauthorized access, use or disclosure. - (2) A lawyer must immediately notify the Executive Director in writing of all the relevant circumstances if the lawyer has reason to believe that - (a) the lawyer\ has lost custody or control of any records related to the lawyer's practice for any reason, - (b) anyone has improperly accessed or copied any of the lawyer's records, or - (c) a third party has failed to destroy records completely and permanently despite instructions from the lawyer to do so.